Configuration

 | downstream_network_mask | 255.255.255.0 | IPv4 network mask for the Downstream network interface. |

 | downstream_default_gateway_ip | 0.0.0.0 | IPv4 address for the default gateway on the Downstream network.
-If set to 0.0.0.0, no default gateway will be set and the destination_ip is assumed to be in the same subnet as downstream_ip. |
+If set to 0.0.0.0, no default gateway will be set and the destination_ip must be in the same subnet as downstream_ip. |

 | destination_ip | 10.0.0.2 | Destination IPv4 address to forward data to. |